Haaroon/haaroon.github.io/index.md

 ### Career

-I work as a Quant at.....
+I work as a Trader at blockchain.com...

 I also am on the technical committee for the [Initiative for Cryptocurrencies and Contracts (IC3)](http://www.initc3.org/).
 We hold bi-annual camps, retreats and research all the good things in blockchain, cryptocurrencies and cryptography!
 Do check us out.